Scramspace: Aftermath

 According to the experiment, on leaving the atmosphere, the scramjet had to separate from the rocket engine and re-orient itself for reentry.
 The flight -sensor data had to be collected in a three-second window before the scramjet disintegrated on reentry.

 However, because of some unknown issue in the first stage rocket motor, the scramjet payload could not be delivered to the correct altitude and speed in the flight test conducted on September 18, 2013.

-The unmanned spacecraft with the payload and the rocket plummeted in the North Sea off the cost of Norway.
+The uncrewed spacecraft with the payload and the rocket plummeted in the North Sea off the cost of Norway.

 Results

 The final stage of the project did not yield any hypersonic flight data.
 However, the ground testing, modelling and analysis were able to provide reference results for future projects.
 The project provided valuable insight and results pertaining to hypersonic physics, hypersonic combustion, and the performance of materials and components.
 It set an example for future hypersonic aircraft research.